 Valensole Lavender Fields – Driving the Lavender Route in Provence

-Every year the anticipation builds as the lavender fields of Provence start to gain their telltale purple glow.
-From around mid-June to mid-August the region is awash with the sight and smell of lavender – it’s truly a spectacle not to be missed.
+Every year, anticipation builds as the lavender fields of Provence start to gain their telltale purple glow.
+In summer, the region is awash with the sight and smell of lavender – it’s truly a spectacle not to be missed.

-Among the best lavender fields in Provence are those in the Valensole Plateau.
-It’s here you’ll find endless stretches of fragrant rows peppered by stone huts and token trees.
+Among the most beautiful lavender fields are those on the Valensole Plateau.
+It’s here you’ll find endless stretches of fragrant rows peppered by stone huts and token trees, rolling across a landscape that feels almost impossibly picturesque.

 The Valensole lavender fields are probably the most visited in all of Provence – and subsequently the most photographed.
-But finding the most photogenic fields takes time, and that’s where I’m here to help.
+But getting the most out of your visit requires a little know-how, and that’s where I’m here to help.

 Provence Lavender Fields

-For a more comprehensive post about all things Provence lavender – please see this article.
-In it, we explain the best time to visit the lavender fields of Provence and the differences between the various lavender regions.
+For a more comprehensive post about all things Provence lavender, please see this article.
+In it, I explain the best time to visit the lavender fields of Provence and the differences between the various lavender regions.

 Related: Visiting the Luberon Lavender Fields of Provence, France